NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 * Objective:
  * Rebase and squash commits
 * Steps:
- * Add 3 commits to the `master` branch and push them.
+ * Add 3 commits to the `master` branch and push them
- * Use `git rebase -i HEAD~3` to start the interactive mode. `HEAD~3` takes the last 3 commits compared to current HEAD.
+ * Use `git rebase -i HEAD~3` to start the interactive mode. `HEAD~3` takes the last 3 commits compared to current HEAD
  * Use `pick` for the top commit
  * Replace `pick` with `squash` for the other commits
  * Save and edit the final commit message